dekuNukem/RGBeeb/README.md

 It works!
 And already looks pretty good!
 I really like how modular this case is.

 I then installed the ATX power supply.
-Annoyingly the RGB fan points downwards, so it is practically invisible with the case standing up.
+Annoyingly its RGB fan points downwards, so it is practically invisible with the case standing up.
 But at least it's white!

 ![Alt text](photos/atxpsu.jpeg)